devbisme/Coulda-Been-a-Tweet/README.md

-# Consistency
+# I Could Have Tweeted This...

+Here are things I found interesting and could have put on Twitter, but they're here instead.
-They say the most important thing in any endeavor is *consistency* so I'll try to write something here *every day*.
-It won't be much, probably just a link or two to something I've read.
-All the entries will be chronological with the newest at the top.
+All the entries are chronological with the newest at the top.

 ------------------------------------------
 ### Mar 16, 2023